kutaygs/pulpo/README.md

 ### Wireless Testing:

-- Reaver
 - Pixiewps
+- not yet
-- Bluetooth Honeypot
+- not yet